juicedata/juicefs/docs/en/development/data_structures.md

 }
 ```

-where size is the length of the records array and every 24 bytes in records corresponds to a [plockRecord](#3.1.13-Plock).
+where size is the length of the records array and every 24 bytes in records corresponds to one [plockRecord](#3.1.13-Plock).

 #### 3.4.14 DelFiles